RoboJackets/apiary/docs/officers/attendance.rst

 .. important::
     Support for using an external BuzzCard reader by Bluetooth is limited to Google Chrome (on Windows, macOS, Linux, ChromeOS, and Android) and Microsoft Edge (on Windows and macOS).
-If you are not using one of these browsers/platforms, you will not see the option to connect to a reader in the popup, and will only be able to enter GTIDs manually.
+If you aren't using one of these browsers/platforms, you won't see the option to connect to a reader in the popup, and will only be able to enter GTIDs manually.

 #.
 Power on the BuzzCard reader by pressing and holding the power button for three seconds.